 Luckily in Zanskar Valley, the most common places to eat will be roadside dhabhas, which are also mostly limited to places like Rangdum, Panikhar, Parkachik, Sankoo.
 Hence, it saves them money on its own, and of course, you can carry your packed lentils to ask them to let you cook.

 You can try some local food at homestays and limit your unnecessary spending.
 You should try to create a balance between eating at local places or joints and good fancy restaurants throughout the trip to get a taste of everything.

 If you plan for some treks in Zanskar Valley, for example, the Phugtal Monastery trek, it is wise to carry some energy bars with you along with dry fruits.

 You should always carry your water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
 Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂

 Online Travel Partners for Zanskar Valley Trip?

 I hope this article will help you in reducing the overall cost and help you make a budget trip to Zanskar Valley.
-You can also read one of the topics in DoW Community regarding Customize Tour v/s Self Organized Tours to Ladakh to really see the benefits of traveling on your own.
+You can also read one of the topics in the DevilOnWheels Travel Community regarding Customize Tour v/s Self Organized Tours to Ladakh to see the benefits of traveling on your own.